 - Portland, ME

 Dianne is available forAudio and radio production, editing, sound design, field recording.
-Teaching all aspects of audio production to podcasters and radio producers.
+Teaching all aspects of audio production to podcasters, media and radio producers.
 Creating and recording sound effects.
 Creating audio theatre.

 She is available for all aspects of audio production: recording, editing, mixing, sound design, podcast production and producing radio theater.
-Please visit her website to hear her work:
+And, for teaching classes and workshops to groups and individuals.
+To learn more, please visit her website:

 - Audio Engineering

 - Bang & Olufsen Beolab 3 studio monitors

 - Neumann KMS 105 mic